fed26sto-fundamentals/calculator-antxhan/README.md

 - [ ] feat: keyboard support.
 - [ ] feat: = using the current number as second number also and making operation.
 - [ ] style: all of it.

+bugs

+- [ ] fix: can't divide forever, it stops.
+Should be an error message.